 According to Cohen, privacy enables an individual’s freedom to tinker.

-She succinctly conveys:
+She succinctly writes:

 “Privacy is shorthand for breathing room to engage in the processes of boundary management that enable and constitute self-development.”